This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Prisoners/offenders

-In December 2008, a report on the Severe and Enduring Mental Health Problems in Scotland's Prisons was published: this estimated the prevalence of these conditions within Scotland's prisoner population at 4.5%.
+In December 2008, a report on the Severe and Enduring Mental Health Problems in Scotland's Prisons was published: this estimated the prevalence of these conditions within Scotland's prisoner population at 4.5% (note this is excluding Polmont).

 People with learning disabilities